-Across the entire Ladner Marsh plant community, two to three species were lost each year following the 1979 survey ().
+Across the entire Ladner Marsh plant community, two to three species were lost each year following the 1979 survey (Table 1).
 Within every assemblage alpha-diversity (mean number of species) decreased every observation year, with the greatest loss of alpha-diversity in the Fescue assemblage.
 This may be in part due to the occurrence of 50% fewer plots clustered as Fescue in 2019 than in 1979, however the Bogbean assemblage had ~20% decrease in alpha-diversity despite an increase of ~47% more plots by 2019.
-Beta-diversity increased each year for all assemblages, although Bogbean assemblages experienced the lowest increase in variation between plots. ().
-Total species turnover between 1979 and 2019 was ~50% in each assemblage ().
+Beta-diversity increased each year for all assemblages, although Bogbean assemblages experienced the lowest increase in variation between plots.
+(Table 1).
+Total species turnover between 1979 and 2019 was ~50% in each assemblage (Table 2).
 Notably, all assemblage types had more species disappear since 1979 in 2019 than in 1999.
 Only the Sedge assemblage had a marked increase in species appearance in 2019, while the Bogbean community had more species appearance in 1999.
 The greater rates of disappearance from the assemblages are likely driving homogenization observed in cluster analysis.